Al-Shafi-Github/Al-Shafi-Github/README.md

 <h1 align="center">Hi 👋, I'm Abdullah Al Shafi</h1>
 <h3 align="center">A passionate software engineer from Bangladesh.
-Graduated from North South University -Bangladesh.
-I worked as a full-stack developer at Golden Harvest Info Tech.
-I also worked as a lab instructor at the Independent University Bangladesh (IUB) and graduate researcher at RioT Lab, IUB.
 Currently working at Samsung R&D Institute Bangladesh.
+I  worked as a lab instructor at the Independent University Bangladesh (IUB) and graduate researcher at RioT Lab, IUB.
+I also worked as a intern full-stack developer at Golden Harvest Info Tech.
 Throughout my four years of academic journey, I’ve become skilled in various programming languages, including C, C++, Java, PHP, and Python.
-I love to code in Python.
-Subsequently, working on Machine Learning, Neural Networks, and NLP projects</h3>
+I love to code in Python. </h3>

 - 🔭 I’m currently working on **CD and SCM Management**